DavidMS51/TE_MicroComp/README.md

 the 4K EPROM is addressed as two 2K pages via a selector switch, this allowed me to include both my new clock code and a number of programs orginally published with the design

+The inspiration and PCB together with key parts came from Brian Chiha https://github.com/bchiha/microcomp